 - The impression you get was that this man was not in a nursing home before his knee surgery.
 This makes a better case than someone who has been in a nursing home for an extended period.

-- The big issue in this case assuming Sava Senior Care was negligent is the value of the case.
+- The big issue assuming Sava Senior Care was negligent is the value of the case.
 It is hard for nursing home lawyers to economically justify the costs of the litigation - which is fronted by most nursing home attorneys in Maryland - unless there is a permanent injury or death.
 In fact, many malpractice lawyers will not take ANY nursing home cases because the damages are typically limited to the pain and suffering cap in Maryland and the medical bills.
 Why?
 Because the biggest upside to a malpractice case is future lost wages which are rarely an issue in nursing home cases.

 - One brand of lawyer you regularly see in nursing home cases is lawyers who are afraid to try to case.
 Why do these lawyers pick nursing home litigation?
 Nursing home cases almost invariably settle.
 Sava Senior Care is not racing to the courthouse steps.
 Neither are many of these big chain nursing homes that make up the defendants in the vast majority of these nursing home cases.

 - If you want to settle your case, does it hurt you to have a nursing home lawyer who always gets his or her cases settled?
 Yes!
 Why?
 Because if a lawyer is unwilling to take a case to trial, it destroys that lawyers ability to maximize the value of that claim.